AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/readme.md

 ## Development
 ### Setting up the local environment

-It is recommended to use npm v7 or greather to easily deal with peer dependencies:
+It is recommended to use npm v7 or greater to easily deal with peer dependencies:
 ```
 npm i -g npm@7
 ```